 A 360-degree camera is a fantastic piece of hardware, capturing enormous amounts of details with every shot.
-Any image might contain a key piece of information which would affect your next course of action.
+Any image might contain a key piece of information that would affect your next course of action.

 An average site using Buildots captures 7,068 images per week, covering an average of 5,920 sqm.
 Each image holds critical information about dozens of different elements, each with a few different stages or potential issues throughout its lifecycle.

 What is the industry doing with those images?
 Not much.
-Perhaps they may be accessed when an error is reported, or used to review a specific area waiting for inspection, but mostly they’re stored away, ignored or even forgotten.
+Perhaps they may be accessed when an error is reported or used to review a specific area waiting for inspection, but mostly they’re stored away, ignored or even forgotten.

-Those images “know” that the drylining team is four days behind schedule, that the pace of your electrical works is 70% of what it should be, that no one has done anything on floor seven for a week now, or that an electrical outlet is still missing in the toilets on the second floor while tiling starts on Monday.
+Those images “know” that the drylining team is four days behind schedule, that the pace of your electrical work is 70% of what it should be, that no one has done anything on floor seven for a week now, or that an electrical outlet is still missing in the toilets on the second floor while tiling starts on Monday.

 Those images also “know” how much you should be paying to each subcontractor at the end of the month, and they “know” that the productivity of your bricklayers is low (which you’d discover is because they spend most of their time waiting for materials if you only dug further into the data).